ASLP-lab/Automatic-Song-Aesthetics-Evaluation-Challenge/content/homepage_sections/general_description.md

 ### System description (2 pages)

-  - Each team must submit a two-page system description summarizing their method, model architecture, training strategy, and any relevant implementation details.
+  - Each team must submit a two-page system description summarizing their method, model architecture, training strategy, and any relevant implementation details.(excluding references)

   - The format should follow the [ICASSP official paper template](https://cmsworkshops.com/ICASSP2026/papers/paper_kit.php#Templates) (available on the ICASSP 2026 website)